xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

 -	Remote labels associated with the prefixes get programmed in egress-large-encap database on the slice-pairs which is hosting the bundle member links.
 So 10k encap entries get programmed on each slice-pair0 & 1 .
 -	Local labels associated with each remote labels get programmed in CEM

+## MPLS transport label Scenario with Bundle members on same Slice-pair

 ![resource-topo-5.png]({{site.baseurl}}/images/resource-topo-5.png){: .align-center}